User Guide

 Thank you for using McGymmy.
 We sincerely hope that McGymmy plays a part to help you achieve a healthier lifestyle.
 We understand that McGymmy may be a little different from traditional GUI applications, and it may be a little difficult to start using it initially.
 Thus, we recommend you to start by first understanding how McGymmy works at a high level at the Quick start section.
 Then, explore the Features section.

-for Mac OS to open the find prompt in your browser.
-You can type in keywords such as add
+Tip: Press Ctrl-F for Windows and Other OSs and CMD + F for Mac OS to open the find prompt in your browser.
+You can type in keywords such as add or edit to quickly navigate to those parts of the document.

 3. Quick start